 The recommended dose is 60 mg once daily.
 In some patients with insufficient relief from symptoms, an increased dose of 90 mg once daily may increase efficacy.
-Once the patient is clinically stabilised, down-titration to a 60 mg once daily dose may be appropriate.
-In the absence of an increase in therapeutic benefit, other therapeutic options should be considered
+Once the patient has clinically stabilized, a dose reduction to 60 mg once daily may be appropriate.
+In the absence of an increase in therapeutic benefit, other therapeutic options should be considered.